M-Files/Developer-Portal/Frameworks/Logging/index.md

 ## General structure

 The `MFiles.VaultApplications.Logging` framework is available via a nuget package which can be referenced from your vault applications.
-If using the [VAF Extensions library](#using-the-vaf-extensions-library) version `22.2.8-preview` or higher, this package will be included for you automatically.
+If using the latest releases of the [VAF Extensions library](#using-the-vaf-extensions-library), this package will be included for you automatically.

 Each class in your application should expose a [Logger](#loggers), which your application should use to log messages at a [appropriate levels](#log-levels).
 At runtime the application can be configured to output some or all of these log messages to one or more enabled [Targets](#targets); depending upon the architecture and client requirements, these targets could be files on disk, the Windows Event Log, email, or some other suitable area.